 Well, personalization isn’t the answer.

-Because when people feel like your business has a distinguishable voice and authentic personality, they will fall in love with you.
+When people feel like your business has a distinguishable voice and authentic personality, they will fall in love with you.

-And when they fall in love with you, they’ll tell their friends.
+When they fall in love with you, they’ll tell their friends.

-6. Listen to your audience
+6. Really Listen to Your Audience

-That means that you should get in the habit of asking them questions and listening to their responses.
+Get in the habit of asking them questions and listening to their responses.

 Plus, that’s one of the best ways to add personality to your emails without faking it.

 Here’s an email I received from Scott Oldford:

 This email is wimple but wildly powerful.
 It simply asks a few questions and leaves it at that.